 Professional practice

-James had also been awarded “Junior of the Year” in three fields: Banking (Chambers Bar Awards, 2020), Commercial Litigation (Legal 500, 2017) and International Arbitration (Chambers Bar Awards, 2016).
-He also appeared in The Lawyer’s “Hot 100”, which described him as “one of the big names at the bar in civil fraud and banking and finance litigation”.
+He has previously been named as one of The Lawyer’s “Hot 100”, which described him as “one of the big names at the bar in civil fraud and banking and finance litigation”.

 - What others say

-James is recommended in six fields across Chambers and Partners and the Legal 500: Banking and Finance, Civil Fraud, Chancery Commercial, Commercial Dispute Resolution, International Arbitration, Offshore.
+James is recommended in seven fields across Chambers and Partners and the Legal 500: Banking and Finance, Civil Fraud, Chancery Commercial, Commercial Dispute Resolution, Energy & Natural Resources, International Arbitration, Offshore.

-James has also been one of The Lawyer’s “Hot 100”, described as “one of the big names at the bar in civil fraud and banking and finance litigation”.
+James was identified by The Lawyer as one of its “Hot 100”, which described him as “one of the big names at the bar in civil fraud and banking and finance litigation”.

 - Examples of recent cases